vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 200 OK
 ```

+## Prompt Input Event Callback (PIE)

-This callback is triggered as a result of a [runMenu](doc:runmenuaction) action.
+This callback is triggered as a result of a [runMenu](#section-runmenu) action.
 It can be triggered from either a user pressing a number of DTMF digits, or by the “return” command.

 It is a POST request to the specified calling callback URL.
 Your application can respond with SVAML logic.